avice-NVDA/avice-wa-review/agur_release_tracking/README.md

 # AGUR Release Tracking System

 ## Overview

-This directory contains all files for the AGUR project block release tracking system - a standalone utility for tracking and managing unit releases across all chiplets.
+This directory contains the AGUR project block release tracking system - a standalone utility for tracking and managing unit releases across all chiplets.
+This system provides automated extraction and documentation of block releases for the agur project, monitoring the central release area and maintaining up-to-date information about all unit releases, their source workareas, and release types.

 ## Directory Structure